una/una.github.io/_posts/2014-12-17-gulp-local-psi.md

 Prioritize Visible Content                       | 0
 {% endhighlight %}

-Unfortunately, Page Speed Insights (psi) doesn't work on locally hosted websites.
+Unfortunately, PageSpeed Insights (psi) doesn't work on locally hosted websites.
 So, if you try running `psi http://localhost:3000` it won't work.
 But that's okay.
 There are brilliant people on the internet who have developed solutions for us.
 Enter ngrok!

 ## Testing Locally with Ngrok

 ![ngrok infographic](../images/posts/ngrok-infographic.png)
 <div class="caption">I shamelessly stole this infographic from ngrok's website.</div>

 [Ngrok](https://ngrok.com/) is a pay-what-you-want service that allows users to try out a web site they're developing without deploying it to the internet.
-There is a paid tier, but you don't need to sign up for an account in order to get Page Speed Insights working locally.
+There is a paid tier, but you don't need to sign up for an account in order to get PageSpeed Insights working locally.
 You can download ngrok with a binary or via npm:

 ```
 npm install -g ngrok